YoumingD/CS-334-program-6/README.txt

+Just for reference.
+Copying or plagiarism is not allowed!
 The excutable file is named as program 6.

 For using "cut off left", "cut off right", "extent left", "extend right",